terra-quantum-public/tq42sdk/docs/source/Python_Developer_Guide/Introduction.md

 Procedure:

 Add the environment variables below to where tq42 was installed.
-Use the corresponding values that was provided.
+Use the corresponding values that were provided.
 ```bash
    export TQ42_AUTH_CLIENT_ID=your_auth_client_id
    export TQ42_AUTH_CLIENT_SECRET=your_auth_client_secret